 Submitting an application by our stated deadline automatically places you in the candidate pool for consideration for departmental teaching/research assistantships and fellowships.
 In addition, highly qualified applicants may be nominated for departmental and Graduate College fellowships.
 We are committed to encouraging a diverse and supportive environment for every student who pursues a degree in geography.

 The Geography & GIS Admissions Committee evaluates applicants' academic accomplishments and promise, as well as the match between their professional goals and the expertise of our core faculty.
+PhD and research-based Master's applicants are encouraged to contact GGIS faculty members directly with research questions and to ask whether they would be willing to serve as a primary research advisor.
 All successful applicants offered admission to our graduate program are ultimately referred to the Graduate College for a final check of credentials and academic/financial eligibility.